pdesoyres/cr-web-components/README.md

 ## What is this ?

-Just for fun, this is a collection of web components, made with [LitElement](https://lit-element.polymer-project.org/).
+Just for fun, this is my first try on building web components, made with [LitElement](https://lit-element.polymer-project.org/).

-All components are showcased using [Storybook](https://github.com/storybookjs/storybook)

 ## How do I run it ?